AdamLauz/experience/README.md

 - Research, Data analysis and explaining models behavior.
 - Deployed machine learning pipelines using Amazon SageMaker, S3, and Docker.

-**Product Manager, Officer @ Israeli Navy** (2013 - 2019)
+**Product Manager @ Israeli Navy** (2013 - 2019)
+- Led a group of product managers
 - Defined product requirements by closely analyzing user needs and feedback.
-- Awarded a Certificate of Excellence from the head of the Israeli Navy's equipment division in 2017 for exceptional performance and project outcomes.
+- Awarded a Certificate of Excellence from the head of the Israeli Navy's equipment division in 2017 for exceptional creativity and project outcomes.

 ## Personal Projects
 **GPT Service (RAG Based)** (2024)